-At times, there are opportunities for students to be involved in fieldwork or special coursework related activities which do not fall during class times; this may be in the evenings, non-class days, or weekends.
+At times, there are opportunities for students to be involved in fieldwork or special coursework related activities that do not fall during class times; this may be in the evenings, non-class days, or weekends.
 Faculty will provide as much notice as is possible.
-Attendance is mandatory and students will be counted absent in the corresponding course for the event if unable to attend.
-Past events include but is not exhaustive: New Cohort Welcome, CarFit, Interprofessional activities, and 2nd Year send-off.
+Attendance is mandatory, and students will be counted absent in the corresponding course for the event if unable to attend.
+Past events include but are not limited to: New Cohort Welcome, CarFit, Interprofessional activities, and 2nd Year send-off.